Vibin: Midfield genius holding the key to unlocking Kerala Blasters' ISL dream

 Age: 21 years.
 Experience: 10 years

-Dutch legend Ruud Gullit and Indian icon Jo Paul Ancheri are classic cases of players used in multiple positions throughout their careers.
+Dutch legend Ruud Gullit and Indian icon Jo Paul Ancheri are classic cases of players who have been used in multiple positions throughout their careers.
 As a boy, Gullit was used as a central defender, primarily due to his imposing figure.
 But when he started scoring goals, Gullit was deployed as a striker.
 Later, when there was competition up front, Gullit was moved onto the wings.
 But it was as a midfielder that he made his name.
 Ancheri's career graph was no different.

 Several players go through this experience of playing in multiple positions, often as instructed by their coaches.
 But Vibin has almost always played in central midfield, starting as young as 10-11 at a Kerala Police football academy in Thrissur.
 For some reason, the laborious task of distributing the ball, picking out teammates with a pass and trying to win it back from opponents enticed the boy from Mulamkunnathukavu in Thrissur more than scoring goals.
 "I don't know why; I guess I have always liked moving the ball around," Vibin said.